Azure/CARML-Learn/docs/wiki/Lab 2 - Setup CARML prerequisites.md

 az role assignment create --assignee "<<service-principal-name>>" --role "User Access Administrator".
 ```

 8. The below output will be returned when the service principal has been created.
-Make sure you copy these values in a Noteped, for instance.
+Make sure you copy these values in a Notepad, for instance.

 ```JSON
 {